patrickhyd4/ChatBot-LLM/README.md

-# ChatBot-LLM
-in short, we are trying to make a chatbot that uses a privately hosted LLM with a RAG pipepline.
-The source of the RAG should be documents in a reference folder
-Local RAG Chatbot
+Local RAG Chatbot: Chat with Your Documents 📚💬
-Project Overview
+✨ Project Overview
-This project implements a Retrieval Augmented Generation (RAG) chatbot that allows you to interact with your private documents using a locally hosted Large Language Model (LLM) and embedding model.
-The core idea is to enhance the LLM's responses by providing relevant context extracted from your own document collection.
-This enables the chatbot to answer questions specific to your uploaded files, making it feel like you're "chatting with your documents."
+Unlock the power of your private documents with this intuitive Retrieval Augmented Generation (RAG) chatbot.
+This project provides a seamless way to interact with your personal knowledge base by combining a locally hosted Large Language Model (LLM) with cutting-edge embedding and retrieval techniques.
+Say goodbye to endless searching – simply ask your questions, and let the RAG chatbot provide insightful answers directly from your uploaded files.
+It's like having a dedicated assistant for your documents!

-Features
+🌟 Features at a Glance
-Document Ingestion: Supports PDF, DOCX, and TXT file formats for document ingestion.
+Versatile Document Ingestion: Effortlessly process your knowledge base from various formats, including PDF, DOCX, and TXT files.
-Text Chunking: Documents are automatically split into smaller chunks (approximately 300 tokens) to optimize for embedding and retrieval.
+Intelligent Text Chunking: Documents are automatically segmented into optimized chunks (approximately 380 tokens)  to ensure efficient embedding and precise retrieval, striking a balance between context and conciseness.
-Local Embeddings: Utilizes Ollama's nomic-embed-text model for generating embeddings locally.
+On-Premise Embeddings: Harness the power of Ollama's nomic-embed-text model  for local, privacy-preserving generation of text embeddings.
-Supabase Integration: Stores document chunks and their embeddings in a Supabase database for efficient retrieval.
+Robust Supabase Integration: Securely store your document chunks and their high-dimensional embeddings in a Supabase database, enabling rapid and scalable information retrieval.
-Local LLM Integration: Leverages a locally hosted LLM (specifically gemma3:latest through Ollama) for generating responses.
+Locally Hosted LLM: Power your conversations with a locally running Large Language Model, specifically leveraging the gemma3:latest model via Ollama  for responsive and intelligent interactions.
-Cosine Similarity Search: Retrieves the most relevant document chunks based on cosine similarity to the user's query.
+Semantic Search with Cosine Similarity: Employ advanced cosine similarity algorithms to accurately identify and retrieve the most semantically relevant document chunks based on your queries.
-Contextual Question Answering: The LLM receives the relevant document chunks as context to provide accurate and informed answers.
+Context-Aware Responses: The LLM intelligently synthesizes information by receiving the most pertinent document chunks as context, ensuring answers are grounded, accurate, and highly relevant to your specific data.
-Command-Line Interface (CLI): Simple CLI for interacting with the chatbot.
-Technologies Used
-Python: Primary programming language.
+User-Friendly CLI: Interact with your RAG chatbot through a straightforward and engaging command-line interface.
+🛠️ Technologies Under the Hood
+This project is built upon a robust stack of modern technologies:

+Python: The core programming language orchestrating the entire RAG pipeline.
-Supabase: Backend for storing document chunks and embeddings.
+Supabase: Serves as the scalable backend for efficient storage and management of document content and their vector embeddings.
-Ollama: For locally running the embedding model (nomic-embed-text) and the LLM (gemma3:latest).
+Ollama: Facilitates the seamless local execution of both the embedding model (nomic-embed-text) and the powerful LLM (gemma3:latest).
-pypdf: For extracting text from PDF documents.
+pypdf: Empowers the extraction of textual content from PDF documents.
-python-docx: For extracting text from DOCX documents.
+python-docx: Enables robust text extraction from DOCX file formats.
-tiktoken: For tokenizing text and managing chunk sizes.
+tiktoken: Crucial for precise text tokenization and intelligent chunk sizing, ensuring optimal input for embedding models.
-numpy: For numerical operations, specifically cosine similarity calculation.
+numpy: Provides essential numerical computing capabilities, particularly for the cosine similarity calculations.
-python-dotenv: For managing environment variables.
+python-dotenv: Securely manages environment variables for sensitive credentials.
-requests: For making HTTP requests to the Ollama API.
+requests: Handles the HTTP communication with the local Ollama API.
-Setup and Installation
+🚀 Getting Started
+Follow these steps to set up and run your local RAG chatbot.

 Prerequisites
-Before you begin, ensure you have the following installed:
+Before diving in, make sure you have these essential tools ready:

-Python 3.8+
+Python 3.8+: Download and install Python if you haven't already.
+Ollama Installation:
-Ollama: Download and install Ollama from ollama.com.
+Visit ollama.com to download and install Ollama for your operating system.
-After installation, pull the required models:
+Once installed, open your terminal and pull the necessary models:
 Bash

 ollama pull nomic-embed-text
 ollama pull gemma3:latest
-Supabase Project:
+Supabase Project Setup:
-Create a new Supabase project.
+Navigate to Supabase and create a new project.

-Enable the pg_vector extension in your Supabase project (Database -> Extensions -> search for vector and enable it).
+Crucially, enable the pg_vector extension in your Supabase project (find it under Database -> Extensions).

-Create a documents table with the following schema:
+Create a documents table with the following SQL schema.
+This table will house your document chunks and their embeddings:

 SQL

 CREATE TABLE documents (
     id SERIAL PRIMARY KEY,
     content TEXT,
-    embedding VECTOR(768), -- Adjust dimension based on your embedding model (nomic-embed-text is 768) source TEXT
+    embedding VECTOR(768), -- 'nomic-embed-text' produces 768-dimensional embeddings.
+    source TEXT
 );
 Installation Steps
-Clone the repository:
+Clone the Repository:
+Begin by cloning this project to your local machine:

 Bash

-git clone <your-repository-url>
-cd <your-repository-name>
+git clone https://github.com/your-username/your-repo-name.git # Replace with your actual repo URL cd your-repo-name
+ Create a Virtual Environment:
-Create a virtual environment (recommended):
+It's highly recommended to use a virtual environment to manage dependencies:

 Bash

 python -m venv venv
 source venv/bin/activate # On Windows: `venv\Scripts\activate`
-Install dependencies:
+Install Dependencies:

-Code snippet
+Install all required Python packages from the requirements.txt file:

+Bash

 pip install -r requirements.txt
-Configure environment variables:
+Configure Environment Variables:

-Create a .env file in the root directory of your project and add your Supabase credentials:
+Create a file named .env in the root directory of your project.
+Populate it with your Supabase credentials:

 SUPABASE_URL="YOUR_SUPABASE_URL"
 SUPABASE_KEY="YOUR_SUPABASE_ANON_KEY"
-You can find these in your Supabase project settings (Settings -> API).
+You can find your Supabase URL and Anon Key in your Supabase project settings under Project Settings -> API.

-Usage
+👩‍💻 How to Use
-1. Embed and Upload Documents
+1. Embed and Upload Your Documents
-To make your documents searchable by the chatbot, you need to embed their content and upload them to Supabase.
-The embed_and_upload.py script handles this.
+Prepare your documents for the chatbot by embedding their content and uploading them to your Supabase database.

-Place your .pdf, .docx, or .txt files in a designated folder (e.g., reference_docs/ as seen in the example).
+Place your .pdf, .docx, or .txt files into a designated reference_docs/ folder (or adjust paths in the script).

-Run the script:
+Run the embed_and_upload.py script.
+This script is configured to process sigmabatch.pdf and sample.txt by default.
+You can easily modify the if __name__ == "__main__": block within embed_and_upload.py to include other documents you wish to integrate.

 Bash

 python embed_and_upload.py
-This script will process sigmabatch.pdf and reference_docs/sample.txt by default.
-You can modify the if __name__ == "__main__": block in embed_and_upload.py to include other files you wish to embed.
+You will see progress messages as chunks are uploaded to Supabase.

-2. Start the Chatbot
+2. Engage with Your Chatbot
-After embedding your documents, you can start the RAG chatbot:
+Once your documents are embedded, you can start interacting with your RAG chatbot:

 Bash

 python embed_and_upload.py
-(Note: The main.py seems to be an older, simplified version of the chatbot. embed_and_upload.py contains the full RAG pipeline and CLI.)

-The chatbot will prompt you to enter questions.
+The chatbot will launch in your terminal, prompting you to enter questions.
 Type your query and press Enter.
-To exit, type exit.
+To gracefully exit the conversation, simply type exit.

 RAG Chatbot (type 'exit' to quit)
 You: What is the duration of the Sigma Batch course?
 Bot: The duration of the Sigma Batch course is 4.5 Months. [cite: 7]
 You: Tell me about the MERN Stack development.
 Bot: The MERN Stack development covers Complete Frontend Development, Complete Backend Development, Complete Database (SQL & MongoDB), and Complete MERN Stack (MongoDB, Express, React, Node).
-It also includes Real Life and Industry Grade Projects, LIVE sessions on how to get a job, resume, open source & more. [cite: 5]
+It also includes Real Life and Industry Grade Projects, LIVE sessions on how to get a job, resume, open source & more. [cite: 6]
 You: exit
-Project Structure
+📂 Project Structure
 .
+├── embed_and_upload.py       # The heart of the project: handles document embedding, Supabase upload, and the RAG chat pipeline.
+├── main.py                   # (Legacy/Example) A simpler, initial script for basic LLM interaction.
+The RAG pipeline is in embed_and_upload.py.
+├── requirements.txt          # Lists all Python libraries required for the project.
+├── .env                      # Stores sensitive environment variables (e.g., Supabase credentials).
-├── embed_and_upload.py       # Main script for embedding documents and running the RAG chatbot [cite: 1] ├── main.py                   # (Legacy) A simpler script for basic chatbot interaction [cite: 2] ├── requirements.txt          # Python dependencies [cite: 3]
+├── sample.txt                # A sample text document for demonstration and testing the RAG pipeline. [cite: 2] └── sigmabatch.pdf            # A sample PDF document (e.g., course details) used to showcase PDF text extraction and RAG capabilities. [cite: 3]
-├── .env                      # Environment variables (Supabase URL, Key) ├── sample.txt                # Example text document for RAG [cite: 4]
-└── sigmabatch.pdf            # Example PDF document (course details) for RAG [cite: 6]
-Contributing
+🤝 Contributing
-Feel free to fork this repository, open issues, or submit pull requests.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have suggestions for improving this project, please fork the repo and create a pull request.
+You can also open an issue with the tag "enhancement."

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
-License
+⚖️ License
-[Choose and add a license, e.g., MIT, Apache 2.0, etc.]
+Distributed under the [Your Chosen License] License.
+See the LICENSE file for more information.